thiswillbeyourgithub/wdoc/DocToolsLLM/docs/USAGE.md

     filtering over the `anki_mode` key.

 * `--audio_backend`:
     * either 'whisper' or 'deepgram' to transcribe audio.
-Not taken into account for the filetype "youtube" but for "local_audio"
+    Not taken into account for the filetype "youtube".
+    Taken into account if filetype if "local_audio" or "local_video"

 * `--whisper_lang`:
     * if using whisper to transcribe an audio file, this if the language